Bergen, Norway

 If you are thinking about moving to Bergen, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Bergen is generally quite high.
 The average price for a one-bedroom apartment in the city center is around NOK 15,000 per month, while a three-bedroom apartment in the suburbs can cost around NOK 10,000 per month.
-Prices can vary depending on the location and size of the property," wrote a member in Bergen.
+Prices can vary depending on the location and size of the property," wrote one member in Bergen.

 How do I meet people in Bergen?